ryankazokas/ryankazokas.github.io/_posts/2016-10-08-The-Journey-Into-React-JS.markdown

 {% endhighlight %}

 The search bar, can then be imported into any other component.
-React will force you to think as a UI as a hierarchy of components.
+React will force you to think of the UI as a hierarchy of components.

 ## Conclusions
 ---